OpenPrinting/openprinting.github.io/_posts/2022-08-19-OpenPrinting News - August 2022.md

 excerpt: Printer Applications under Windows, Pages about our work, Linux Plumbers, Ubuntu Summit, GUADEC, GSoC, CPDB 2.x, "cups" snapd interface, cups-filters 2.x
 ---
 ## Using Windows?
 We can help you, too.
-In March 2019, right before the pandemic broke out, on a Canonical-internal conference, I entered the team room of my team, the Desktop Team, and my colleague Heather Ellsworth introduced me to another person, saying "This is Till, he makes printing just work, on everything except Windows".
-Now, two and a half years later, we must correct: "This is Till, he makes printing just work, on everything except Mac".
+In March 2019, right before the pandemic broke out, on a Canonical-internal conference, I entered the team room of my team, the Desktop Team, and my colleague Heather Ellsworth introduced me to another person, saying:

+> This is Till, he makes printing just work, on everything except Windows.

+Now, two and a half years later, we must correct:

+> This is Till, he makes printing just work, on everything except Mac.

 Once, Michael Sweet has left Apple end of 2019, and second, one can [run Printer Applications under Windows](/current/#reviving-legacy-printers-under-windows)!